ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 Since `rxMethod` accepts a string as a parameter, the test from before is still valid.

 What we want to test in addition is the proper handling of race conditions.
-That's why we actually use `switchMap` in the first place.
+That's why we use `switchMap`.

 Next to `number`, the parameter's type can be `Signal<number>` or `Observable<number>`.